bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``align_split_size``: Split FASTQ files into specified number of records per file.
 Allows parallelization at the cost of increased temporary disk space usage.
+-  ``quality_bin``: Perform binning of quality scores with CRAM to reduce file sizes.
+Uses the Illumina 8-bin approach.
+Supply a list of times to perform binning: [prealignment, postrecal]
 -  ``quality_format`` Quality format of fastq inputs [illumina, standard]
 -  ``write_summary`` Write a PDF summary of results [true, false]